Peru Gay Group Trip: Lima, Cusco, Machu Picchu & the Sacred Valley

 -

-One last buffet breakfast at Casa Andina Premium Cusco before we hit the road.
-Eat well.
-You've earned it.
+One last buffet breakfast at Casa Andina Premium Cusco before we transfer to the airport.

 -